DS-Homebrew/DLDI/README.md

 ### List of drivers being tested (in `dev`):
 - `g003`: M3i Zero GMP-Z003
     - By R4DS team, Chishm and lifehackerhansol
-- `scr4`/`ttr4`: SuperCard DSONE SDHC / DSTT based on r4tfv2
-    - By R4DS team, Chishm, cluny and Taiju Yamada
-	- split from `m3r4` branch
-	- SD/SDHC detection is flaky (outright doesn't work in DSTT's case)
-- `ttio`: DSTT decompilation
+- `ttio`: DSTT reimplementation
-    - By cluny and lifehackerhansol
+    - By R4DS team, Chishm, cluny and lifehackerhansol
     - Has the exact same issue as TTCARDIOLibrary`